Revolutionizing the member experience

 Type One Fitness and Type One, Inc. have been celebrated for their impactful contributions to the community and unwavering commitment to supporting individuals with type 1 diabetes (T1D).
 Recently, Type One, Inc. was honored with the prestigious Rising Star Award from the Norwell Chamber of Commerce, recognizing its rapid growth, innovative programs, and significant community impact.
 This recognition underscores their dedication to enhancing lives through comprehensive health, fitness, and educational initiatives.

-Adding to these achievements, Type One, Inc. won the First-ever Regional Champion IMPACT Award from the Red Sox Foundation and the Manning Family Foundation.
+Adding to these achievements, Type One, Inc. won the first-ever Regional Champion IMPACT Award from the Red Sox Foundation and the Manning Family Foundation.
 This honor, coupled with their feature on WCVB Channel 5’s Chronicle, highlights their leadership in the nonprofit sector and amplifies their role as a champion for T1D advocacy and support.
 By empowering individuals and families through groundbreaking programs and fostering a strong, inclusive community, Type One continues to set a benchmark for making a profound difference in the lives of those affected by T1D.

 Paul Foti

-Paul Foti is a highly accomplished professional with an illustrious background in marketing, advertising, and design, excelling as a creative and art director.
+Chief Executive OfficerPaul Foti is a highly accomplished professional with an illustrious background in marketing, advertising, and design, excelling as a creative and art director.
 His expertise is further augmented by his successful ventures as a real estate developer and investor, providing Type One with a robust foundation of strategic knowledge and unwavering commitment.
 Prior to co-founding Type One, Paul owned and operated both a real estate development firm and a graphic design communications agency in Boston, making significant contributions to the community with his innovative physical, visual, and marketing efforts.

 As a well-respected, visionary entrepreneur with a unique skillset, innovative mindset, and unparalleled drive for success, Paul relentlessly propels Type One’s mission toward curing type 1 diabetes while offering vital financial assistance and support to those affected by the disease.
 His forward-thinking approach and relentless pursuit of excellence continue to inspire and lead the organization toward its goals.